k0001/k0001.github.com/tmp/opaleye-sot-preview/article.md

   { _user_HsR2_id             :: Int32
   , _user_HsR2_name           :: Text
   , _user_HsR2_age            :: Maybe Int32
-  , _user_HsR2_favoriteNumber :: Maybe Int32
+  , _user_HsR2_favoriteNumber :: Maybe Int32a SQL row,
   }
 ```

 That's right, the order of the two last fields was changed, but of course we
-didn't notice the first time because their types were the same, and neither did
+didn't notice the first time because their types were the same.
+And neither did
 the type checker.
 So I ask myself what keeps the result of `SELECT id, name,
 favoriteNumber, age FROM user`, in that order, from being somehow converted into
 any of `User_HsR1` or `User_HsR2` above?
 And the answer is, of course, nothing.